Skip to main content

 Take care of yourself with these tips & resources

 • Know your numbers.
-As a State Health Plan member, your annual physical performed by an in-network provider are covered 100%.
-Be sure to stay on top of your health by knowing your blood pressure, cholesterol, and blood glucose (or A1c) values.
-Come out to the Total WellBeing Expo for a free blood pressure screening.
+As a State Health Plan member, your annual physical performed by an in-network provider is covered 100%.
+Be sure to stay on top of your health by knowing your blood pressure, cholesterol and blood glucose (or A1c) values.
+State Health Plan members can receive a free wellness check at the 2025 Total WellBeing Expo from 9 a.m. – 2 p.m.

 • If you smoke, quit or reduce how much you smoke.
 Not using tobacco is the best thing you can do for your heart and overall health.
 In-person counseling is available through your primary care provider or behavioral therapist for all State Health Plan members.
 Both the 70/30 and 80/20 plans cover a variety of nicotine replacement therapy patches, gum and lozenges.
 Learn how to increase your quit success at the UNC Tobacco Treatment Program.
 Make this year, the year you become nicotine-free.